Chevrolet Colorado: North America

 The Colorado/Canyon trucks in the North American market offer both manual and automatic transmissions.
 GM also offers either a rear-wheel drive (4x2) or four-wheel drive (4x4) drivetrain with standard, extended, and four-door crew-cab body styles.
-Most models come with the 2.8 L LK5 I4 engine as standard, but a more powerful 3.5 I5 comes with the Z71 package on four-door versions and is optional on all others.
+Most models come with the 2.8 L LK5 I4 engine as standard, but a more powerful 3.5 L I5 comes with the Z71 package on four-door versions and is optional on all others.
 The 4-door Z71s also get the four-speed automatic transmission standard.
 This package was later dropped in favor of LT2 and LT3.

 The Colorado was offered in three basic trim levels: Base, LS, and LT, while the Canyon was also offered in three trim levels, but with different names: Canyon, SLE, and SLT.

 Three different cab configurations were offered on Colorado and Canyon: a two-door regular-cab model with a 6 ft box and seating for either two or three passengers, a four-door extended-cab model with a 6 ft box and seating for either four or five passengers, and a four-door crew-cab model with a shorter 5 ft box and seating for either five or six passengers.
 Top trim levels in crew-cab configuration offered upscale features such as leather-trimmed seating surfaces, dual power-adjustable front bucket seats with lumbar support and heat, a six-disc, in-dash CD changer, XM satellite radio, and rear side-impact airbags.

-Three different suspension options were offered on the Colorado and Canyon: The base Z85 suspension offered a comfortable ride quality.
-The Z/71 Off-Road suspension added a locking rear differential axle (RPO code G80) and heavier-duty shock absorbers for improved performance off-road, also offering an increased ride height for better clearance.
-The ZQ8 Sport suspension (see below) offered a lower ride height than the standard Z85 suspension, as well as firmer suspension for improved handling.
+Three different suspension options were offered on the Colorado and Canyon: The base Z85 suspension, which offered a comfortable ride quality; the Z71 Off-Road suspension, which added a locking rear differential axle (RPO code G80), heavier-duty shock absorbers for improved performance off-road, and an increased ride height for better clearance;the ZQ8 Sport suspension (see below), which offered a lower ride height than the standard Z85 suspension, as well as firmer suspension for improved handling.
 All suspension packages were offered on 4x2 or 4x4 models in all cab configurations, except for the ZQ8 Sport suspension, which was only offered on 4x2 models.

 A ZQ8 edition is available with a lower and more road-tuned "sport" suspension than the standard Z85 and comes with 17 inch wheels, color-matched bumper and grille, and low profile fender flares.
 There is also a Xtreme edition of the ZQ8 which has a different front bumper, rear bumper, side skirts, fender flares, grille, headlights, and 18-inch wheels.
 The Xtreme edition is basically a continuation of a trim package from its predecessor, the Chevrolet S-10.